eshwen/ds-python-boilerplate/docs/pipelines.md

 * [dependabot.yml](https://github.com/eshwen/ds-python-boilerplate/blob/main/.github/dependabot.yml) (to check for
   updates and vulnerabilities in dependencies, the Docker container, and the other pipelines)

 TODO: Add documentation and CodeQL pipelines.
-Flesh out build and dependabot more (coverage, etc.).
+Flesh out build and dependabot more (coverage, etc., and paths to scripts for local running).